-icity Repair Category 1 Notes The electrical system appears of a standard pattern.
-No recent testing was noted.
+Repair Category 1 Notes The elecrical system appears of a modern standard pattern and largely original to the property's construction.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.